-NOTE C - LICENSE RIGHTS
+NOTE C - LICENSE OF RIGHTS

 On November 7, 2014, the Company entered into a Sale Agreement, as amended on January 30, 2015, with Amarantus BioScience Holdings, Inc. ("Amarantus").
 Under the Sale Agreement, the Company granted to Amarantus an exclusive five (5) year option to license any engineered skin designed for the treatment of patients designated as severely burned by the FDA developed by the Company.
 Amarantus could exercise this option at a cost of \$10,000,000 plus a royalty of 5% on gross revenues in excess of \$150 million.
-As of November 7, 2019, the option had not been exercised and had expired.
+The option had not been exercised and had since expired.